akka/akka/akka-docs/src/main/paradox/testing.md

 Akka comes with a dedicated module `akka-testkit` for supporting tests.

-## Dependencies
+## Dependency

-Be sure to add the module `akka-testkit` to your dependencies.
+To use Akka Testkit, add the module to your project:

 @@dependency[sbt,Maven,Gradle] {
   group="com.typesafe.akka"